 There are three main places a tax accountant can work, though the paths to get to each are similar:

-- They can work for themselves by establishing a limited liability corporation (LLC), providing accounting services to their clients, such as individuals and small businesses.
+- They can work for themselves by establishing a limited liability corporation (LLC), providing tax preparer and accounting services to their clients, such as individuals and small businesses.

 - They can work for accounting firms like EY or KPMG, providing accounting services to corporate clients of the firm.